 Trump and his crowd want to defy governors who have issued stay-at-home orders to slow the spread of coronavirus and save lives.
 Maryland’s only Republican member of Congress, the extreme conservative Andy Harris, is among those saying it’s time to loosen things up and let people return to work.
 (Harris has a medical degree and … Continue reading The Trump crowd hates the smart people, even in a matter of life or death

-Because Trump is such a fool, and because he and his administration delayed — with willful ignorance and claims of hoax and media sensationalism — our nation’s response to the coronavirus, I went back to 2014, Obama and Ebola.
+Because Trump and his administration delayed — with willful ignorance and claims of hoax and media sensationalism — our nation’s response to the coronavirus, I went back to 2014, Obama and Ebola.
 I had to.
-I wanted (needed) to review how a wise and well-informed American president responded … Continue reading Comparative history: How Obama managed the Ebola outbreak
+I wanted (needed) to review how a wise and well-informed American president responded to the outbreak of a lethal disease … Continue reading Comparative history: How Obama managed the Ebola outbreak

 The two brothers are on their backs in the grass, talking about what they’d like to be when they grow up.
 “What are you gonna be?” the older brother, Norman Maclean, asks the younger.
 “A professional fly-fisherman,” says Paul.
 “There's no such thing,” Norman snaps.
 “There isn't?”
 Of course, that would have been Paul Maclean’s … Continue reading Living the dream: An inspiring film about a professional fly fisherman

 If you want to be comforted in this terrible time in American life, I recommend watching 85-year-old Gina Petitti cook Italian comfort food on her Buon-A-Petitti YouTube channel.
 These 15- to 35-minute videos are well-produced, but without a lot of slick editing.
 They are shot almost in real-time, in Grandma Gina's home in New Jersey, … Continue reading Need comforting?
 Watch Grandma Gina cook Italian comfort food